District announces additional graduation changes, graduates allowed more tickets - The Vicksburg Post

 In March, the Vicksburg Warren School District announced plans to host in-person graduation ceremonies, honoring the graduation classes from Vicksburg, Warren Central and River City Early College.

-Monday, those plans got even better as the District announced that instead of multiple graduation ceremonies for Vicksburg and Warren Central, those school’s graduating classes will be allowed to graduate together.
+Monday, those plans got even better as the District announced that instead of multiple graduation ceremonies for both Vicksburg and Warren Central, each school’s graduating classes will be allowed to have one graduation ceremony to include all graduates from their respective schools.
 The change is thanks to improved COVID-19 numbers in Warren County and changes to restrictions limiting gatherings within the city and state.

 And instead of graduates being allowed just four guests to graduation ceremonies at the Vicksburg Convention Center, the District announced increases to the number of those who can attend with each graduate.